Concerns with Peninsula Humane Society

 Too many dogs at Coyote Point are confined to kennels for too long, increasing their risk of euthanasia due to stress related behaviors.
 It is generous to say 25% of the dogs get out of the kennels daily (that would be a very good day at Coyote Point).
 This while many, including much larger shelters, are committing to every dog out of the kennel every day, because doing so results in higher life saving rates and much happier dogs

-Too few volunteers at the Coyote Point shelter to attend to the behavioral and emotional needs of the large number of animals housed there.
+Too few volunteers at the Coyote Point shelter to attend to the behavioral and emotional needs of the animals housed there.
 For example, there are at best 20-25 active dog volunteers despite the 1200-1400 volunteers so often referenced.
-This despite plenty of volunteers interested in helping there
+This despite plenty of volunteers interested in helping there.
+If 20-25 sounds like enough, consider this is an inflated number that PHS to date has not proven, in actuality the number is considerably lower; volunteers work part-time shifts at best a few days a week, as many have paying jobs; the Coyote Point shelter houses up to just over 100 dogs.
+That is nowhere near enough volunteers who are the ones who get the dogs out for walks and time in the yard.

 UPDATE: We are delighted to report that our concerns appear to have made a difference in Zayla's life.
 Thank you PHS for taking the rare step of giving a rottie a chance on the adoption floor and subsequently finding Zayla a loving home to call her own!